 Production from Cluster III

-Production from the Cluster III conventional gas development project is expected to begin in 2024 and is forecast to peak in 2034, to approximately 688 Mmcfd of natural gas.
-Based on economic assumptions, the production will continue until the field reaches its economic limit in 2038.
+Production from the Cluster III conventional gas development project is expected to begin in 2024 and is forecast to peak in 2034, Based on economic assumptions, the production will continue until the field reaches its economic limit in 2038.

 Contractors involved in the Cluster III conventional gas field